 Babesiosis is infection with Babesia sp.
 Infections can be asymptomatic or cause a malaria-like illness with fever and hemolytic anemia.
 Disease is most severe in asplenic patients, the elderly, and patients with AIDS.
 Diagnosis is by identification of Babesia in a peripheral blood smear, serologic test, or PCR.
 Treatment, when needed, is with azithromycin plus atovaquone or with quinine plus clindamycin.

-Endemic areas in the US include the islands and the mainland bordering Nantucket Sound in Massachusetts, eastern Long Island and Shelter Island in New York, coastal Connecticut, and New Jersey, as well as foci in Wisconsin and the upper Midwest.
+Endemic areas in the US include the islands and the mainland bordering Nantucket Sound in Massachusetts, Rhode Island, eastern Long Island and Shelter Island in New York, coastal Connecticut, and New Jersey, as well as foci in Wisconsin and the upper Midwest.
 Babesia duncani has been isolated from patients in Washington and California.
 A currently unnamed strain designated MO-1 has been reported in patients in Missouri.
 Other Babesia sp transmitted by different ticks infect humans in areas of Europe.
 In Europe, B. divergens is the principle cause of babesiosis in patients who have had a splenectomy.

 Symptoms and Signs